Rithsagea/Makerspace/NOTES.md

 # Notes
-Possibly remove retraction as a setting \n
+Possibly remove retraction as a setting
 Potentially create an FAQ
 Clean up instructions: Potentially also add to FAQ
 Add a way for user input: later on, after base design decided upon